Explore various points of interest in McGrath and learn historical facts about the Iditarod Trail. Take half-a-day to visit McGrath!

 We will stay on the roadhouse property and time travel to the adjacent building.
 The old airport control tower will bring us back in the 1970s.
-It offers a panoramic view on the surroundings: KSKO radio building, Tatalina radar station, Kuskokwim river, old town and far mountains…
+It offers a panoramic view of the surroundings: KSKO radio building, Tatalina radar station, Kuskokwim river, old town and far mountains.

-Afterward we will walk across the city and head to McGrath museum, usually open Wednesday and Friday 1pm – 4pm.
+Walk across the city and head to the McGrath museum.
+The museum is open Wednesdays and Fridays 12pm – 3pm.
 In the early 1900’s McGrath was a supply center and a trading post during the Gold Rush.
-McGrath was also a strategic layover for World War 2 cargo planes bringing supplies to the eastern front.
-During our visit of McGrath museum we will learn in more details what essentials roles the city plaid over times.
+McGrath was also a refueling stop for World War II planes bringing supplies to the eastern front.
+During our visit of the McGrath museum we will learn in more detail what essential roles the city played over time.

-Ultimately if the conditions permit it we will cross the river to the ruins of the old town of McGrath.
-Back in the 1930s the residents progressively moved from one side of the river to another to face water flooding.
+If the conditions permit, we will cross the river to the ruins of the old town of McGrath.
+Back in the 1930s the residents progressively moved from one side of the river to another due to flooding.
 This is an example of the strong Alaskan resilience!
-The Iditarod trail historic tour will end up back at the roadhouse property.